Teacher aides assist teachers in a classroom by working with students on a one-to-one basis, or in groups.

 - first aid.

-- usually work part time, up to 30 hours a week.
-Their work hours fall within school hours, from about 8.30am to 3.30pm, but they occasionally attend meetings outside these hours
+- usually work part time, up to 30 hours a week during school hours, but may attend meetings outside these hours

 - work in school classrooms, libraries, computer suites and playgrounds

-- may take students on visits to places in the community, such as the library or the shops, and often use public transport to help students develop appropriate skills.
+- may take students on visits to places in the community such as the library.

 What's the job really like?